 Life insurances are something that one buys to secure their own and their loved one’s future.
-One thing that life insurance assures is that in case of insured’s death the benefits will be given to beneficiaries.
+Life insurance assures that the benefits will be given to beneficiaries in case of the insured’s death.
 When a person buys life insurance, the two most crucial things are to choose coverage and choose the beneficiaries.
-One should be very clear of who they are picking as nominees so that they can be protected in the right way.
+One should be very clear of who they are picking as nominees to be protected in the right way.
 This is one decision that nobody should take lightly and should use ponder upon several factors before choosing a beneficiary.

 Type of beneficiaries

-When it comes to choosing a beneficiary, one will have to choose both a primary beneficiary and a contingent beneficiary.
-The primary beneficiary will be the one who will get the death benefits ones the insured deceases.
-And the contingent beneficiary stays in the line, as they will get benefits only in case the primary beneficiary passes away before insured.
+When choosing a beneficiary, one will have to choose both a primary beneficiary and a contingent beneficiary.
+The primary beneficiary will be the one who will get the death benefits once the insured deceases.
+And the contingent beneficiary stays in the line, as they will get benefits only if the primary beneficiary passes away before the insured.
 A contingent beneficiary is also known as a secondary type of beneficiary.
 They will not get anything if the primary beneficiary is alive.

 Number of beneficiaries

 There is no restriction on choosing only one beneficiary.
-Most of the life insurances allow the insured to pick more than one primary or secondary beneficiary.
-In this, the death benefits will be divided in a certain percentage as mentioned in the insurance application by the buyer.
-This way the benefits will be divided among the beneficiaries as per ones demand.
+Most life insurances allow the insured to pick more than one primary or secondary beneficiary.
+The death benefits will be divided in a certain percentage, as mentioned in the buyer’s insurance application.
+This way, the benefits will be divided among the beneficiaries as per one’s demand.
 However, one should discuss the same with their insurance agent beforehand to avoid confusion at the end stages of buying the insurance.